Upper West Side · New York City

 Who I Am

-My training spans public mental health clinics, dedicated family therapy centers, dyadic parent-infant work, and specialized programs for fathers.
-I completed advanced studies in couples and family therapy at Tel Aviv University (2022–2025), and hold specialized training in Child-Parent Psychotherapy (CPP) from the Haruv Institute.
+My work has taken me across public mental health clinics, family therapy centers, parent–infant psychotherapy, and specialized programs for fathers.
+I completed advanced training in Couples and Family Therapy at Tel Aviv University and received specialized training in Child–Parent Psychotherapy (CPP) through the Haruv Institute.

-I believe that our relationships — with our partners, our children, and ourselves — are where life's most important work happens.
-I approach every session with curiosity, honesty, and genuine warmth.
+Because I believe our relationships — with our partners, our children, and ourselves — are where life's most important work happens.

 What I Offer